AndrewFunck94/AndrewFunck94.github.io/_pages/about.md

 - Every two weeks we have the [Natural Language in Economics Online Seminar](https://broadleaf-hibiscus-88e.notion.site/Natural-Language-in-Economics-Online-Seminar-7b75731a97c149139ed87d1a92afec8a?pvs=32) where students and postdocs can present their work on topics that are broadly related to language in the context of economics, with a theoretical, methodological and/or empirical focus.

 ## Seminars and Conferences
-- **2026:** DRUID26(Upcoming), CCC 2026 Doctoral Conference (Upcoming), BSE Summer Forum: Economics of Science and Innovation (Upcoming), AI Plus Management Doctoral Consortium, Frankfurt School of Finance and Management, Workshop on Science Funding and Non-Market Allocation Mechanisms
+- **2026:** DRUID26(Upcoming), CCC 2026 Doctoral Conference (Upcoming), BSE Summer Forum: Economics of Science and Innovation, AI Plus Management Doctoral Consortium, Frankfurt School of Finance and Management, Workshop on Science Funding and Non-Market Allocation Mechanisms
 - **2025:** Tor Vergata Ph.D.
 Conference in Economics, NBER Innovation Research Boot Camp,Bayesian Entrepreneurship Conference.
 - **2024:** Foundations of Utility and Risk,  CREST PhD Brownbag Seminar, “La Strada” Bocconi PhD Seminar.
 - **2022:** Field Experiments in Economics and Business.